-Google was launched thirteen years ago and since then a lot of different techniques and features were implemented by its developers.
+Google launched thirteen years ago, and since then, a lot of different techniques and features have been implemented by its developers.
 Unfortunately, not many people know that Google can interpret a wide range of searching tricks to improve results and that there’s more to searching than simply inserting words.

 How can you search Google better?

-There is a wide range of things you can do with Google and with our help, you will be able to use them and improve every search.
-The following search tips can be applied for every instance of the famous search engine, meaning every country and every language.
+There is a wide range of things you can do with Google, and with our help, you will be able to use them and improve every search.
+The following search tips can be applied to every instance of the famous search engine, meaning every country and every language.

 - Punctuation doesn’t matter.

 - Uppercase and lowercase letters are the same for Google.